alexmolas/alexmolas.github.io/_posts/2020-12-31-dynamic-programming-1.md

 </div>
 <br/>

-So, clearly the first option is much more efficient.
-With this example we are ready to formalize our problem statement.
+So, the first option is much more efficient.
+After having seen this example we are ready to formalize our problem statement.

 # Matrix Chain Multiplication
 ## Problem statement

 As we have shown in the last section, the multiplication order impacts the number of operations that we'll need to perform, therefore, it makes sense to have a method to obtain the order that minimizes the number of operations.
 The order in which operations are carried out is determined by how the expression is parenthesized.
-Therefore, one way to express our problem as:
+Hance, one way to express our problem as:

 > How to determine the optimal parenthesization of a product of $n$ matrices.

 ## Number of parenthesizations

 It would be interesting to have an idea of how difficult this problem is, in other words, if it is possible to solve it by brute force.
-To answer this question we need to know how the number possible solutions depend on $n$ for a chain of products like $A_1A_2...A_n$.
+To answer this question we need to know how the number of possible solutions depends on $n$ for a chain of products like $A_1A_2...A_n$.

 The number of possible parenthesizations for $n\geq 2$ is given by $P(n) = \sum_k P(k) P(n-k)$.
 The sum runs over all the possible partitions in two of the chain, and the first term of the product is the number of parenthesizations of the left partition of the chain and the second term is the number of parenthesizations of the right partition.
-When $n=1$ there's only parenthesization.
+When $n=1$ there's only one possible parenthesization.
 Therefore,

 $$
 P(n) = \begin{cases}